maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This manual will use the following typographic conventions:

 - monospaced `CAPITAL LETTERS` will be used to indicate keywords
-- *italicized* lower case words indicate an abbreviation from the list above
+- *italicized* lowercase words indicate an abbreviation from the list above
 - [square brackets] indicate optional items separated by commas
-- {curly braces} indicate "one of" options separated with the vertical bar
+- {curly braces} indicate "one of" options separated by the vertical bar
 - \<angle brackets\> indicate special characters like a carriage return
 - the ellipsis... indicates "and more of same", normally in option lists